deestbie/console-docs/docs/venom/manageliveevent.md

 7. If the live stream runs successfully, change the *Status* to **Ready**.
 8. If your *main* camera is embedded on a website or social media network, go to *Stream Details*, **Copy Embed Code** for this camera and repost to the appropriate locations.
 9. If your *main* camera is on a mobile device app only, the URL is automatically updated after you **Save** the live event media profile.

+**To update an additional live event camera:**

+1. Go to *Organization Name > Property > Collection*.
+2. Select a live event.
+The *Stream Details* page displays.
+3. In the *Cameras* section, select a hyperlinked camera name.
+4. Perform updates as needed on Camera Name, Description, Origin URL, Projection, Blindspot, Display Order, and Active.
+5. Select **Update** to apply changes.

 ### How do I obtain embed code for live event?<a id="embed-code-live-event"></a>